Mixtral-8x7B VRAM requirements (FP16 vs 4-bit/Q4): run it on consumer GPUs with expert offloading

-While Mixtral-8x7B is one of the best open large language models (LLM), it is also a huge model with 46.7B parameters.
-Even when quantized to 4-bit, the model can’t be fully loaded on a consumer GPU (e.g., an RTX 3090 with 24 GB of VRAM is not enough).
+While Mixtral-8x7B is one of the best open LLMs, it is also huge (46.7B parameters).
+VRAM requirements are high: even 4-bit (Q4) quantization can’t fully load it on a consumer GPU (e.g., an RTX 3090 with 24 GB of VRAM is not enough).
+Later in this post I report VRAM usage and tokens/sec with expert offloading, and compare against FP16 / higher-precision settings.

 Mixtral-8x7B is a mixture of experts (MoE).
 It is made of 8 expert sub-networks of 6 billion parameters each.
 I explained in more detail how the model works in this article: